Because it’s there. ― George Mallory

 As I got older (maybe wiser?)
-I came to the realisation that my dream to summit Everest was just that, a dream.
+I came to the realization that my dream to summit Everest was just that, a dream.
 Unless I came into some serious money or get some amazing sponsorship (anyone got a spare £30,000 lying around?)
-I was never going to fulfil my childhood dream.
+I was never going to fulfill my childhood dream.

 Planning and Research…

 Fast forward a few years, and I was planning the next best thing.
 If I couldn’t climb Mount Everest, I could at least get to base camp.
 That’s the next best thing right?
-When we originally planned our round the world trip, Nepal wasn’t even in our minds, let alone our plans.
-We were always going to start our trip in Thailand.
+When we originally planned our round-the-world trip, Nepal wasn’t even in our minds, let alone our plans.
+We were always going to start our trip to Thailand.
 Then it dawned on me — we would be practically flying over Nepal on the way.
 Why not add it to the start of our trip?